PX4/PX4-Autopilot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-For general questions please use [PX4 Discuss](http://discuss.px4.io/) or [Slack](slack.px4.io).
+For general questions please use [PX4 Discuss](http://discuss.px4.io/) or [Slack](http://slack.px4.io/).

-**Is your feature request related to a problem?
-Please describe.**
+**Describe problem solved by the proposed feature**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of the problem, if any, this feature will solve.
+E.g. I'm always frustrated when ...

-**Describe the solution you'd like**
+**Describe your preferred solution**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Describe possible alternatives**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots for the feature request here.